CraigChaus/Sketchy-Mine-/docs/team-plan.md

 ### Backlog items

-#### US01 - As a system admin, I want the user to be able to sign up and sign in, so that the progress is saved to their account
+#### US01 - As a user, I want the user to be able to sign up and sign in, so that the progress is saved to my account

 | Backlog ID | Description            |
 | ---------- | ---------------------- |